+To determine the factor loadings, three factors for entrepreneurial orientation and ten factors for BMI were requested based on existing literature.
+The results of the principal component analysis confirmed three factors for entrepreneurial orientation (Covin & Slevin, 1989) and ten factors for BMI (Clauss, 2017, Clauss et al., 2019).
 Based on the confirmed factor loadings, confirmatory factor analysis was performed using AMOS version 26 with the Maximum likelihood estimation method to establish the reliability and validity of the measurement scales.
-The results indicated that all items in relation to entrepreneurial orientation achieved strong factor loadings above 0.55.
+As shown in Table 2 below, the results indicated that all items in relation to entrepreneurial orientation achieved strong factor loadings above 0.55.
 The computed average variance extracted values were 0.61, 0.59, and 0.58 for proactiveness, risk-taking, and innovativeness, respectively, while composite reliability values were 0.82, 081, and 0.81, in the same order.
-The BMI had thirty-three items.
-The factor loadings were all above 0.50.
-The calculated average variance extracted and composite reliability values for all items were above 0.50 and 60, respectively.
-The square root of each construct's average variance extracted was higher than the corresponding highest correlation with any other construct.
-Cronbach's alpha attained coefficient values of 0.77 and 0.95 for entrepreneurial orientation and BMI, respectively.
-The literature recommends cut-off values starting from 0.70, 0.50, 0.50, and 0.60 for Cronbach's alpha coefficients, factor loadings, average variance extracted, and composite reliability, in that order, for acceptable measures (Bonett & Wright, 2015; Hair et al., 2010; Hair et al., 2021; Nunnally & Bernstein, 1994,).
+As presented in Table 3 below, the factor loadings in relation to BMI were all above 0.50, and the calculated average variance extracted as well as composite reliability values for all items were above 0.50 and 60, respectively.
+The square root of each construct's average variance extracted was higher than the corresponding highest correlation with any other construct suggesting discriminant validity (Fornell & Larcker, 1981).

+Cronbach's alpha attained coefficient values of 0.77 and 0.95 for entrepreneurial orientation and BMI, respectively as shown in Table 4 below.
+The literature recommends cut-off values starting from 0.70, 0.50, 0.50, and 0.60 for Cronbach's alpha coefficients, factor loadings, average variance extracted, and composite reliability, in that order, for acceptable measures (Bonett & Wright, 2015; Hair et al., 2021; Nunnally & Bernstein, 1994).
 Accordingly, the reliability and validity of the instruments were established, thus permitting progression to the hypotheses testing stage.